 3. Check the availability

-Lastly, while choosing the right domain name, take the time to check social media platforms like LinkedIn and Facebook, to see if there are business pages with the name you’ve chosen.
+Lastly, while choosing the right domain name, take the time to check social media platforms like LinkedIn and Facebook to see if there are business pages with the business name you’ve chosen.

 These platforms are a crucial part of your marketing and branding efforts.
 Using your own name affects how easily recognizable your business will be.